 25 Swim Terms for Success

-Knowing some swimming terminology, or swim terms will help you navigate this new world you’ve just joined 🙂 But out of the hundreds that exist, which ones are the most important to get you started?
+Swimming has a plethora of swim jargon that sounds almost like another language.
+Knowing some swimming terminology, or swim terms will help you navigate the swimming world 🙂 But out of the hundreds that exist, which ones are the most important to get you started?

 Here are 25 quick, but important swimming terms to help you find success in swimming!